-Adam Smith tells the story of the railroad pioneer Jay Gould, one of the great robber barons of 19th-century American business, and his trail of corruption.
+Adam Smith tells the story of the most rascally railroad pioneer Jay Gould and his trail of corruption.
+From 2016.

 In the 19th century, so-called 'Robber Barons' - men like Cornelius Vanderbilt, Jay Gould, Andrew Carnegie, John D. Rockefeller and J.P.
 Morgan - seized the great new opportunities thrown up by the United States' Industrial Revolution.